gerardoanuglo/Mission-to-Mars/README.md

 First I conducted the web scraping in a Jupyter Notebook to validate each step worked correctly and as intended.
 This included:

 - Checking my WebDriver and ChromeDriverManager were working properly.
 They essentially allowed me to navigate to the site I wanted.
-- Checking, I collected the intended data from each site.
+- Confirming I collected the intended data from each site.
-- Checking I could access my Mongo Database and correctly store data.
+- Confirming I could access my Mongo Database and correctly store data.

 Once I completed this stage of the project I converted the Jupyter Notebook into a python script (file name "scrape_mars.py").
 Most importantly I created a function that executed all the scraping code and returned all the scraped data in one Python dictionary.